DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/javascript.md

 ### Resetting User

-To reset the user into an anonymous user, `resetUser` will reset to the anonymous user created before or will create one with an anonymous `user_id`.
+To reset the user's identity, call `resetUser`.
+This will create a new anonymous user with a randomized `user_id`.

 ```js
 client.resetUser()